 While these resources can vastly improve your child’s quality of life, the cost of care can quickly add up.
 These costs can be especially hard for low-income families.
 Fortunately, different forms of financial aid can greatly ease these burdens.

-Government-organized nutritional and medical plans can help pay for your child’s doctor visits, treatments and dietary needs.
+Government-organized nutritional and medical plans can help pay for your child’s doctor visits, treatments, and dietary needs.
 There are many of these plans at local, state and national levels.
 Each one has different rules and limits depending on the program.

 If you believe your child’s cerebral palsy may have been caused by medical negligence, you can also seek financial compensation through a birth injury lawsuits.
-These lawsuits can help pay for your child’s medical expenses if a doctor may have responsible.
+These lawsuits can help pay for your child’s medical expenses if a doctor may have been responsible.

 These are just a few of the many resources available to help children and families affected by cerebral palsy.
 By accessing these resources, your child can grow, learn and enjoy their life.

 An Erb’s palsy or brachial plexus palsy diagnosis can call your child’s future into question.
 You may also wonder what you should do as a parent following a diagnosis.
 By understanding the condition and the resources available, you can get the help your child needs.

 While milder cases of Erb’s palsy may be cured, the symptoms may persist for months or years beforehand.
 The severity of your child’s condition will determine what resources will give them a better quality of life.